 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Eating together as a family is how kids learn to make healthy food choices and to master table manners.
-If you insist that young kids sit with the family even if they aren’t ready for solids or are refusing to eat, they’ll start to learn the rules of dining.
-Here’s how you can make the most of it:
+If you insist that young kids sit with you — even if they aren’t ready for solids or are refusing to eat — they’ll start to learn the rules of dining.

 - Setting an example.
 Model good eating habits and let your kids see you trying different foods.
 For example, eat your veggies if you want your child to try them.
-Also, model good social behavior.
-Allow your kids to see how you answer questions and don’t interrupt — and definitely avoid screen time during meals.
+Also, model good social behavior by allowing your kids to see how you answer questions and don’t interrupt — and definitely avoid screen time during meals.

 - Limiting meals to a reasonable length of time.
-Eating shouldn’t take longer than 30 minutes.
+A meal shouldn’t take longer than 30 minutes.
 If necessary, you can even set a timer to reinforce the time expectation.
 This will help kids stay focused during meals.

-2. Let kids choose from what’s on the table.
+2. Let kids choose from what’s on their plate.

-Dr. Lappe says it’s good to let kids — even picky toddlers — choose from what’s on the table, and it’s OK if they choose just one or two things.
+Schnee says it’s good to let kids (even picky toddlers) choose from what’s on their plate, and it’s OK if they choose just one or two things.

 - Don’t expect your kids to eat as much as you do.
 Their portion sizes are in proportion to their age and body size.
-An adult serving of meat is about the size of the palm of the adult’s hand, while a child-sized serving of meat is about the size of the palm of the child’s hand.
+An adult serving of meat is about the size of the palm of the adult’s hand, while a child-sized serving of meat is about the size of the child’s palm.

-- Let kids choose which vegetable to serve for dinner occasionally.
-“The sense of pride they get from helping to prepare the vegetable increases their willingness to eat it,” Dr. Lappe says.
-If your child made it, he or she is much more likely to try it.
+- Occasionally let kids choose which vegetables to serve for dinner: “The sense of pride they get from helping prepare the vegetable may increase their willingness to eat it,” she says.

 - Try pairing new foods with foods children already like: Offering a variety of colors and textures is important, especially with fruits and vegetables.
 A child who never sees a green vegetable will become an adult who never eats a green vegetable.
 Even just having the new food on your child’s plate will help them become more comfortable with it.
 Encourage a no-thank-you bite for new foods that are offered.

 4. Don’t make kids finish dinner to get dessert.